-Every year thousands of RVers descend on the desert southwest, looking forward to a great time of exploration and relaxation.
-And every year, reports a representative of the Quartzsite, Arizona, fire department, a body is found in the desert, usually of someone who wandered off, got disoriented, and never made it back to their RV.
+Are you a solo RVer?
+Here’s a “stop and ponder” issue for you.
+Every year thousands of RVers descend on the Desert Southwest, looking forward to a great time of exploration and relaxation.
+And every year, reports a representative of the Quartzsite, Arizona, fire department, a body is found in the desert.
+It’s usually of someone who wandered off, got disoriented, and never made it back to their RV.

 Here’s an immediate thought: If you’re planning on setting out to explore, if you’ve made an acquaintance with someone near your rig, it might be an act of good foresight to let them know you’ll be away for a bit and that you’ll check back in on your return.
 That way, if something does come up and you can’t make it back, they’ll “have your back.”

 At times government officials finally wind up going inside an apparently abandoned RV to try and get to the bottom of a missing owner.
 Often they’re able to identify the owner from vehicle registration information, but just who to contact may not be clear.
 In one instance the police found a cell phone in an “abandoned” rig and kept it charged up and at the station until a concerned friend called to find out why they hadn’t heard from their loved one.